-Dexia group's ability to continue complying with its solvency requirements will hinge on the magnitude of future losses and on whether or not its risk-weighted assets would decrease sufficiently quickly to offset the impact of continuous losses depleting its capital.
-The additional guarantee fee under the prolongated state-guaranteed funding scheme effective since the beginning of 2022 will also progressively weigh on the group's net result and therefore on its capital (refer to the section on profitability for further details).
-Based on its projected financials and in the absence of a major shock triggering substantial credit losses or affecting the bank's funding capacity, however, we expect the group to maintain a regulatory capital ratio higher than the minimum requirements over the coming three to four years.
-Yet, because of the high sensitivity of the group's capital adequacy to its earnings generation capacity and credit costs, the predictability of which is limited, there remains a risk that Dexia group might need to be recapitalised again.
+The additional guarantee fee under the prolongated state-guaranteed funding scheme effective since the beginning of 2022 will also progressively weigh on the group's net result and therefore on its capital.
+Based on its projected financials and in the absence of a major shock triggering substantial credit losses or affecting the bank's funding capacity, however, we expect the group to maintain a stable capital ratio over the coming three to four years.

-These elements are reflected in adjustments made to Dexia group's Capital score.
+These elements are reflected in adjustments made to Dexia's Capital score.
 The assigned Capital score of b2 is positioned twelve notches below the Macro-Adjusted score to reflect the expected progressive erosion of the capital base as the runoff process unfolds.